Etejerina/a-walk-in-python/day_6.md

 We an think of a **Class** as a prototype or blueprint of something.

-Classes are dinamic as they are created at runtime, and can be modified further after creation.
+Classes are dynamic as they are created at runtime, and can be modified further after creation.

 Classes are, by convention, named using Camel Case (camelCase).
 This is naming the class with words, without using spaces or underscores and starting every word with a capitalize letter.